User Tools

 Evacuation

-If it is a large incident, numerous floors may have already begun self-evacuation.
-This may cause a mob scene or large crowds of excitable people.
-While the Attack Group assembles to ascend, they and Lobby should be trying to gather information about the fire and use the resident’s knowledge of the building to direct the firefighters.
-The ascent may be difficult going against the human tide.
+If it is a large incident, numerous floors may have already begun self-evacuating.
+This may cause a mob scene of excitable people.
+While the Recon/Attack Group assembles to ascend, they and Lobby should be gathering information about the fires location using the resident’s knowledge of the building to direct the firefighters.
+Once Recon/Attack has determined an attack stairwell, it must be declared to the Incident Commander and be secured for both pressurization and ease of fire work.
+Ideally, this stairwell should have roof access for ventilation purposes.
+Lobby should then use the PA system to steer evacuees to the remaining stairwells dedicated to evacuation.
+An Evacuation Stairwell Team may need to be dedicated to directly manage these stairwells and the occupants within them.

 Any attempt to totally evacuate one of these buildings would severely and negatively affect fire suppression operations.